 UCC opened the doors to a lot more than academics.
 William also discovered athletics, and the power of teamwork.Read more ...

-The Business Administration degree is designed to prepare students for a career that includes the business functions of accounting, management, motivating and managing employees, communication, marketing, a leadership role, and business terminology.
-This degree prepares students to transfer as juniors to SOU and OSU to obtain a bachelor’s degree.
+The Business Administration degree is designed to train students for a career that includes the business functions of accounting, management, motivating and managing employees, communication, marketing, and leadership.
+After completion, students can transfer as juniors to SOU or OSU to obtain a bachelor’s degree.

 Ready to get started?